The enhanced X-ray Timing and Polarimetry mission -- eXTP for launch in 2030: The scientific payload

 The FoV of the W2C is approximately {1500} {square degrees} (Full-Width Zero Response, FWZR), with an energy range of {30}--{600} {keV}; the main technical specifications are listed in Table~\ref{tab:W2C}.
 Its primary function is to discover new high-energy bursts and trigger rapid onboard autonomous follow-up observations of the SFA and PFA.
 As shown in Figure~\ref{Fig:eXTP_satellite}, W2C is located at the bottom of the satellite, with its FoV not overlapping with that of SFA and PFA.
 The schematic drawing of the W2C is shown in Figure~\ref{fig:w2c} for illustration.
 When detecting and locating a transient source, it will send trigger requests to the satellite platform.
 If approved, the satellite will rapidly reorient to position the transient source at the center of the SFA and the PFA's FoV.
 The main features of W2C include:

 \begin{itemize} \item Coded-aperture imaging and localization.
 It uses random coding patterns combined with partial coding FoV technology to expand the FoV of the image while maintaining a high signal-to-noise ratio in fully coded regions.
-It implements background subtraction and inverse matrix calculation of hot spots based on coding characteristics, with depth correction for code mask and detector using gamma-ray burst spectral features to improve localization accuracy.
+It implements background subtraction and inverse matrix calculation of hot spots based on coding characteristics.
+Because the mask blocking and detector interaction depths are both energy dependent, depth correction is also applied to both the coded mask and the detectors to improve localization accuracy, using the accurate energy spectrum of the detected gamma-ray burst spectral features to improve localization accuracy.